-- 434. COPA, BIA, and the districts will conduct objective, comprehensive, and timely investigations of complaints. - 435.
+- 454. COPA, BIA, and the districts will conduct objective, comprehensive, and timely investigations of complaints. - 455.
 All investigative findings will be based on the appropriate standard of proof.
-This standard will be clearly delineated in COPA and BIA policies, training, and procedures. - 436.
-The City will ensure that the disciplinary histories of current and former CPD members are reviewed prior to employment with COPA, or assignment within BIA or as an Accountability Sergeant.
+This standard will be clearly delineated in COPA and BIA policies, training, and procedures. - 456.
+The City will ensure that the disciplinary histories of current and former CPD members are reviewed prior to employment with COPA, or assignment within BIA or as an Accountability Sergeant. - 457.
+Within 90 days of the Effective Date, CPD will create a written policy regarding the circumstances under which BIA will retain and investigate complaints itself and under which BIA will transfer complaints to a CPD district for investigation.
+The policy will include as factors in that decision: consideration of the involved CPD member's complaint and disciplinary history and the seriousness of the alleged misconduct.
+It will be designed to ensure that all investigations are completed in a timely and thorough manner and in compliance with this Agreement.

-437. Nothing in this Agreement is intended to overrule paragraph 1 of the Arbitrator's Award in City of Chicago v.
-Policemen's Benevolent & Protective Assoc. of Illinois, Unit 156A a.
-Preliminary Investigations
+458. Nothing in this Agreement is intended to overrule paragraph 1 of the Arbitrator's Award in City of Chicago v.
+Policemen's Benevolent & Protective Assoc. of Illinois, Unit 156A